bicyclesystems/BIKE/README.md

 It's not an app.
 It's not a tool.
 It's a loop.
 Chat is the engine.
 Artifacts are the result.

+It's a thinking machine.
+A "bicycle" for the mind.

 **Example**: Say "Create a todo list for my project."
 Bike generates a structured artifact and displays it.
 Later, say "Add deployment tasks" and it updates seamlessly.

 Messages create artifacts.
 Artifacts are memory.
 Views are display.
 Chat drives everything.